Security & auditability

 Silent failure is the most dangerous failure mode in governance and operations.

-Orgo’s audit trail and escalation mechanics exist to ensure issues become visible while they are still fixable.
+Orgo’s audit trail, visibility controls, and escalation mechanics exist to ensure issues become visible while they are still fixable.

 ## Compliance-ready by construction